Onboard; the opposite of ashore. Used when referring to being or doing something on the ship.

 An assurance that you will be assigned the stateroom category you select.

-The language you select a Shore & Land Excursion to be conducted in.
+The language you select a Shore Excursions to be conducted in.

 The commitment that a stateroom in the same category as that purchased will be assigned.
 If one is not available, a stateroom in the next category of greater value will be assigned.